wccbuck/cexi-luashitacast-profiles/README.md

 * BRD
 	* `quicksing`: Use this on a self-target song to use Pianissimo, start casting the song, then cancel Pianissimo before the song finishes casting.
 This allows you to take advantage of Pianissimo's shortened casting time without making the spell single target.
 This command does not attempt this "Pianissimo trick" if you currently have Pianissimo or Nightingale active when you use the command.
 You could also do this with an in-game macro, but I made this command so that I could save macro slots.
 		> This command requires the Upcast addon (https://github.com/dewiniaid/ffxi-ashita-upcast).
 If you don't have it / don't want to use it, replace `/up` with `/ma` in your BRD.lua within profile.HandleCommand.
+* SMN
+	* `pupinparty` / `bstinparty`: Use this command to toggle Affinity Earring / Fidelity Earring on or off while your avatar is engaged or using a blood pact.
+Keep in mind that these earrings *do not work yet* in LSB (as of March 2025), so it's better to keep these toggles off for now.

 ## Setup